nirva098/rmibasic/README.md

 # rmibasic
-Try a simple rmi program
+Try a simple rmi program.

-disclaimer: This code is the followed by youtube video of Telusko learning Problem statement: to perform addition remotely from client to server
+disclaimer: This code is the followed by youtube video of Telusko learning.

+Problem statement: to perform addition remotely from client to server

 This section includes the steps to create a RMI program and then run it.